freechipsproject/chisel-lang-governance/constitution.md

 ## Collaboration Policy
-CWG’s standard communication channels and development policy is outlined as follows, and will likely be adopted for other associated [Parent Project] working groups.
+CWG’s standard communication channels and development policy is outlined as follows, and will likely be adopted for other associated CHIPS Alliance working groups.

 ## Communication Channels
 High level leadership directives will be published via mailing list, and minutes of these discussions will be posted on the